djmsampson/layout2/README.txt

 -----
 The TESTS folder contains xUnit tests for the GUI Layout Toolbox.
 It requires MATLAB xUnit to be installed.
 To run:

->> buildDoc
+>> runtests

-Note that the GUI Layout Toolbox must be installed for the documentation to build.
-This ensures that the documentation picks up the right version number and install location.
+Note that the GUI Layout Toolbox must be installed for the tests to run.